Detailed course offerings (Time Schedule) are available for

 Surveys the relationship between nature and human history, including the impact of the non-human environment on American history and the environmental effects of colonization, urbanization, and consumerism; the cultural construction of nature in different eras and its social implications; the sources and limits of modern environmental politics.
 Offered: jointly with HSTAA 221; A.

 ENVIR 235 Introduction to Environmental Economics (5) I&S/NW Rabotyagov

-Introduces non-economics majors to environmental and natural resource economics.
-Discussion of fundamental economic concepts, including markets and private property.
-Students learn basic tools used in the economic assessment of environmental problems and apply these methods to key environmental issues.
-Offered: jointly with ECON 235/ESRM 235.
+Introduces environmental and natural resource economics.
+Discusses fundamental economic concepts, including markets and private property.
+Includes basic tools used in the economic assessment of environmental problems and applies these methods to key environmental issues.
+Offered: jointly with ECON 235/ESRM 235; Sp.

 Focuses on some of the philosophical questions that arise in connection with environmental studies.
 Topics to be considered include: the ideological roots of current issues, values and the natural world, public policy and risk assessment, intergenerational justice, and social change.
 Offered: jointly with PHIL 243.